vyas-research-group/Onboarding/README.md

 - Setup git account to connect to group scripts
 - work through the [Setup Git](https://github.com/vyas-research-group/Setup_Git) tutorial available on github.
 You can slo explore git branching [here](https://learngitbranching.js.org/?locale=en_US).

+# (3) Technical Starting Points
+See the *Vyas Research Group Business* Onedrive.
+You can find some useful intro papers and reviews on DFT, MD and other tools under *>Tutorials and Examples*.